What is PBL?

 In Project Based Learning, teachers make learning come alive for students.

 Students work on a project over an extended period of time – from a week up to a semester – that engages them in solving a real-world problem or answering a complex question.
-They demonstrate their knowledge and skills by developing a public product or presentation for a real audience.
+They demonstrate their knowledge and skills by creating a public product or presentation for a real audience.

 Project Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.